adrenak/UniFace/README.md

 # UniFace

 ## Intro
-UniFace is a C# API for realtime mes UV space manipulations in Unity.
+UniFace is a C# API for realtime mesh UV space manipulations in Unity.

 ## Soon
 Examples